In battleground states, Catholics are a pivotal swing vote

 How they vote in the battleground states this year could well decide the outcome, and the rival campaigns are targeting them with fervent appeals to vote based on their faith.

-The campaigns are competing to win over people like Jeannie French of Pittsburgh, in battleground Pennsylvania, who has struggled with her decision.
-She's a member of Democrats for Life, loath to vote for Biden because of his stance on abortion, but dismayed by many Republicans' positions on social issues.
+The campaigns are competing to win over people like Jeannie French of Pittsburgh, in battleground Pennsylvania, who has struggling with her decision.
+She's a member of Democrats for Life, loath to vote for Biden because of his stance on abortion, but dismayed by Republicans' positions on climate change, immigration and economic issues.

-Just a week ago, French, a real estate consultant who does volunteer work at her church, said she hadn't made up her mind, and was considering voting for a third-party candidate.
-But now, with the Supreme Court vacancy, she's leaning toward Trump as he pledges to nominate a conservative woman.
+Just a week ago, French, a real estate consultant who volunteers at church, hadn't made up her mind and was considering voting for a third-party candidate.
+Now, with the Supreme Court vacancy, she's leaning toward Trump, who pledges to nominate a conservative woman.

-"A vote for Trump will mean that I need to work even harder for fair wages, environmental issues, penal reform, immigrant care and other social concerns, but it also means that we get the opportunity to get things right on abortion," French said via email.
+"A vote for Trump will mean that I need to work even harder for fair wages, environmental issues, penal reform, immigrant care and other social concerns, but it also means that we get the opportunity to get things right on abortion as a nation," French said via email.
 "For this Catholic, it might just be the right call."

 Biden, a practicing Catholic who carries a Rosary, would be just the second Catholic president after John F. Kennedy.
 Trump, who identifies as Presbyterian, is an infrequent churchgoer.

-On Wednesday, Trump is scheduled to make remarks at the annual National Catholic Prayer Breakfast, which will be a virtual event this year.
-The event's chairman, Mark Randall, praised Trump and his administration for seeking to curtail abortion and protect religious freedom.

-In several battleground states including Pennsylvania, Wisconsin and Florida, more than 20% of adults are Catholic.
-Trump won all three in 2016, but recent polls show Biden with modest leads in each, fueling intense competition for Catholics' support.
+In several battleground states including Pennsylvania, Wisconsin and Florida, over 20% of adults are Catholic.
+Trump won all three in 2016, but recent polls show Biden with modest leads in each.

 "The swinging portion of the Catholic vote swings more than other voting segments — that's the target-rich segment," said Brian Burch, president of the conservative advocacy group CatholicVote.org.

 Burch believes Trump appeals to these voters, based on his anti-abortion policies and support for "school choice" that might benefit families preferring Catholic schools.
-Last week, CatholicVote.org announced a $9.7 million campaign targeting battleground Catholics.
+On Tuesday, CatholicVote.org announced a $9.7 million campaign targeting battleground Catholics.

 Several other groups are wooing these voters, including Catholics for Trump, whose advisory board includes former House Speaker Newt Gingrich, and Catholics for Biden, launched Sept.
-3 via an online event.
+3.

-Among those addressing the launch was Sister Simone Campbell, who heads the Network Lobby for Catholic Social Justice.
-This year the network will again mount a nationwide Nuns on the Bus campaign, including online events targeting battleground states.
+Among those addressing the online launch was Sister Simone Campbell, who heads the Network Lobby for Catholic Social Justice.
+This year the network will again mount a nationwide Nuns on the Bus campaign with virtual events targeting battleground states.

-"Catholics cannot be true to their faith and vote for Donald Trump in November," said Campbell.
+"Catholics cannot be true to their faith and vote for Donald Trump in November," Campbell said.
 "President Trump is doing everything in his power to divide us, while our economy and health care systems collapse under the weight of the COVID-19 pandemic."

 Comparable strategies and tough talk are coming from the other side as well.
-Catholics for Trump is organizing meetups in various states, including one in Florida featuring the Rev. Frank Pavone, a Catholic priest and anti-abortion activist who calls the Democrats "the party of death."
+Catholics for Trump is organizing state meetups including one in Florida featuring the Rev. Frank Pavone, a Catholic priest and anti-abortion activist who calls the Democrats "the party of death."

-Catholics for Trump hoped to launch its 2020 campaign at a rally in Wisconsin, but it was postponed due to the coronavirus outbreak.
-Milwaukee Archbishop Jerome Listecki sought to clarify that the church heirarchy was not a sponsor.

-"The Catholic Church and the Archdiocese of Milwaukee are not endorsing the rally," Listecki said.
-"The mission of the church is religious, not political."

-This month another Wisconsin bishop spoke out after the Rev. James Altman, a parish priest in La Crosse, declared during a diatribe on YouTube, "You cannot be Catholic and be a Democrat."
+This month, the Rev. James Altman, a parish priest in La Crosse, Wisconsin, declared during a diatribe on YouTube, "You cannot be Catholic and be a Democrat."

-La Crosse Bishop William Callahan, aware that the video inflamed partisan passions, criticized Altman for entangling the church in scandal.

-"When you look at Catholic principles, what Altman said is true," said O'Brien, a former pro football player who lives in Pewaukee.
+"When you look at Catholic principles, what Altman said is true," said O'Brien, who lives in Pewaukee.

-As for the Supreme Court vacancy, O'Brien said many Catholics are praying for Trump to appoint a justice who will "secure laws that are just for all people, especially the unborn."
+As for the court vacancy, O'Brien said many Catholics are praying for a justice who will "secure laws that are just for all people, especially the unborn."

 Barbara Pfarr, a Milwaukee-based nun active in the Nuns on the Bus campaign, has posted criticisms of Trump on Facebook yet bemoans the political polarization that's intensifying this year.